ianlcurtis/devboxlab/README.md

 **This lab is now complete!**

 # Lab 4 Incorporate Customisations
+The steps in this lab will take you about 30 minutes to complete.

 Getting developers started on a new project or team can be complex and time-consuming.
 The Microsoft Dev Box *customizations* feature helps you streamline setup of the developer environment.

 Individual developers can attach a YAML-based customization file when creating their dev box to control the development environment.
 Developers should use **individual customizations** only for personal settings and apps.
 Tasks specified in the individual customization file run only in the user context, after sign-in.